 Cocaine produces feelings of euphoria, and the high generally lasts between 15-30 minutes.
 Because the high wears off after a short period of time, people using cocaine are likely to use more cocaine to sustain the short-lived euphoria.

 Cocaine abuse is likely to occur because of how the drug increases chemical levels in the brain associated with pleasure.
 This chemical is called dopamine, and it naturally travels along a reward circuit, or pathway, that triggers when a person nears a reward like the smell of a home-cooked meal.

 Cocaine use disrupts this natural process and produces high levels of dopamine that causes the high.
 A person suffering from cocaine abuse will likely become used to having increased dopamine levels in order to feel pleasure.

-Signs Of Cocaine Abuse And Addiction
+Signs And Symptoms Of Cocaine Addiction

 A person suffering from cocaine addiction is likely to have constant cravings for cocaine, compulsively use cocaine, show impaired judgment relating to cocaine, and continue to use cocaine despite obvious harm to themselves or others.

 Addiction is a chronic brain disease that changes how a person thinks and behaves.
 The idea of having cocaine is likely consuming their thoughts and affecting their decision making, making cocaine use their number one priority.

 - feelings of paranoia, or the irrational distrust of others

 - increased sensitivity to touch, sight, and sound

 Cocaine abuse may cause a person to believe they can perform tasks more efficiently, and they may make grand plans or schemes that appear manic or unreasonable.